gobrowse/internet-pi/README.md

 # Shut down internet-monitoring containers and delete data volumes.
 docker-compose down -v

-# Enter the pi-hole directory.
-cd ~/pi-hole

-# Shutdown pi-hole containers and delete data volumes.
-docker-compose down -v

 # Delete all the unused container images, volumes, etc. from the system.
 docker system prune -f
 ```

 Do the same thing for any of the other optional directories added by this project (e.g. `shelly-plug-prometheus`, `starlink-exporter`, etc.).

-You can then delete the `internet-monitoring`, `pi-hole`, etc. folders and everything will be gone from your system.
+You can then delete the `internet-monitoring`, etc. folders and everything will be gone from your system.

 ## License